marketplacer/UITestTextViewDemo/README.md

 ## Instructions

 1. Create an Xcode bot for the UI test.
-1. Run the UI test bot.
+1. Run the integration with this bot.